The Electoral Register is a list of everyone who is registered to vote.

-The full register shows the names and addresses of everyone who is registered to vote.
-Anyone can look at it, but copies can only be supplied for certain purposes.
-These are for elections and referendums and, preventing and detecting crime.
+The full register shows the names and addresses of those registered to vote.
+Anyone can look at it.
+Only hanwritten notes can be taken.
+Copies can only be supplied for elections, referendums and preventing and detecting crime.

-Credit reference agencies are also allowed to buy the full register and can only use it for checking names and addresses of people applying for credit and to stop money laundering.
+Credit reference agencies can buy the full register and use it for credit checks and to stop money laundering.

 You do not have a choice about your name and address being on the full register.